RarelyCharlie/rarelycharlie.github.io/_draft/ghosts.md

 Note that the system currently has no way of "expecting" the listener to stop responding, therefore it has no way to determine whether the listener stopped "unexpectedly" or not.

-To help set expectations, the proposed solution is:
+To help set expectations and allow the system to identify abandoned chats, the proposed solution is:

 **Proposal** Change way the the End Live Chat button works.
-It will now inform the system and both chatters that the live chat is *expected* to end within an ending period of 8 minutes.
+It will now inform the system and both chatters that the live chat is *expected* to end.
+The proposed ending period is 8 minutes.

 The *other* chatter (the one who *didn't* press the End Live Chat button) must send at least one further message within the 8 minutes.
 Otherwise the system will mark the chat abandoned by that other chatter.